Abdul-Hannan-Faruqi/Global-Instability-Analysis/fluxJacobian/testCases/ReadMe.md

-Test case matrices for eigenvalue solver:
+Test case matrices to be run in the eigenvalue solver:

 M.txt is: